xinlin-z/smally/README.md

 # Smally

-A simple tool to compress all JPEG and PNG files losslessly in a folder, by invoking the famous jpegtran and optipng.
+A simple tool to compress all JPEG, PNG and GIF files losslessly in a folder, by invoking the famous `jpegtran`, `optipng` and `gifsicle`.

-Smally uses `file` to determine if it is a JPEG or PNG, and it would keep the file name and mtime unchnaged after compression!
+Smally uses `file` command to determine file type, and it would keep the file name and mtime unchnaged after compression!

 ## JPEG Compression